glitchdotcom/dotenv/README.md

 ### node objects and properties

-`KEY_VALUE` nodes have the following properties: type (will always be `"KEY_VALUE"`), key (no whitespace), value (no whitespace), fullKey (includes extraneous whitespace), fullValue (includes extraneous whitespace), quote (", ', or an empty string depending on what quotes are around the value), and originalQuote (the quotes that were around the value when the text was parsed). as an example, a key-value pair like this...
+`KEY_VALUE` nodes have the following properties: type (will always be `"KEY_VALUE"`), key (no whitespace), value (no whitespace), escapedValue (value including escaped newlines), fullKey (includes extraneous whitespace), fullValue (includes extraneous whitespace), quote (", ', or an empty string depending on what quotes are around the value), and originalQuote (the quotes that were around the value when the text was parsed). as an example, a key-value pair like this...

 ```bash
 # extra whitespace intentional